leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/introduction/introduction.md

-## Introduction
+# Introduction

 This workshop walks you through all the steps to get started using the Oracle Exadata Database Service on Dedicated Infrastructure to perform lifecycle tasks and procedures.

+Estimated Time: 75 minutes

 **Oracle Exadata Database Service**

 Oracle Exadata Database Service is an automated Oracle Database service that allows organizations to run databases with the highest performance, availability, security, and cost-effectiveness.
 Databases run faster and with fewer resources on scale-out Exadata infrastructure that includes unique optimizations for transaction processing, analytics, and mixed workloads.
 Online scaling of computing resources enables customers to quickly adjust consumption to match workload demands without interrupting operations, while efficient database consolidation lowers total costs.
 Full compatibility with on-premises Oracle Database and Exadata environments makes it easy for customers to migrate workloads to the cloud.

 Exadata Database Service allows you to leverage the power of Exadata in the cloud.
-Exadata Database Service’s scale-out architecture will enable customers to provide more computing and storage independently and efficiently, right-sizing their service to meet growing demands.
+Exadata Database Service's scale-out architecture will enable customers to provide more computing and storage independently and efficiently, right-sizing their service to meet growing demands.
 Exadata Database Service offers RDMA over Converged Ethernet (RoCE) networking for high bandwidth and low latency, persistent memory (PMEM) modules, and intelligent Exadata software.

 Built-in Oracle Maximum Availability Architecture (Oracle MAA) best practices increase database availability.
 Exadata Database Service reduces downtime and simplifies operational management with zero downtime maintenance, online scaling, and one-click provisioning of Oracle Real Application Clusters (Oracle RAC) and Oracle Active Data Guard using built-in cloud automation.